fabandmina/fabandmina.github.io/content/trip/new_caledonia.en.md

 {{< /collapsible >}}

 {{< collapsible "accommodations" 3 3 >}}
 We have no idea about the hotels since we never used them.
-We mainly used the official campgrounds.
+We mainly used the official campgrounds where prices would range between 1000 ~ 2000 XPF (8 ~ 17€) for one tent per night.
 Most of them have only minimum facilities.
 But the experience of freedom is real.
 You can forage food, make a fire, have a bathe in nature... but remember to ask the locals first!
 {{< /collapsible >}}